Abouzeidd/cousins/README.md

 ## cousins
-#This project shows many traditioanl cousins of some countries
+# This project shows many traditional cousins of some countries